-Figure 4.6: Engine Oil Dipstick Location
+Figure 4.8: Engine Oil Dipstick Location

 Remove the dipstick again and check the oil level.
 The oil level should be between the LOW (L) and HIGH (H) marks on the dipstick.
-If the oil level is below the LOW mark, you will need to add oil.
+If the oil level is below the LOW mark, add oil.